 BigQuery Python SDK

 GCP provides powerful developer SDKs for each of its services, and BigQuery is no exception.
 We'll be using BigQuery's Python SDK in tandem with the Google Cloud Storage Python SDK to import raw CSV into a new BigQuery table.
-To follow along, it's recommended that you have a basic knowledge of:
+To follow along, it's recommended that you have a basic knowledge of the following:

 - Enabling services in Google Cloud (BigQuery here and Cloud Storage here).

-- Generating Service Account keys to for Google Clouds APIs (reference here)
+- Generating Service Account keys for Google Clouds APIs (reference here)